dorianbrown/my_blog/_posts/2019-09-06-k-nearest-neighbors.md

 The two algorithms which are used in scikit-learn are [K-D Trees](https://en.wikipedia.org/wiki/K-d_tree) and [Ball Trees](https://en.wikipedia.org/wiki/Ball_tree), which both split up the search space into smaller parts, and inform us where to search for neighbors first to speed things up.
 The linked wikipedia pages give a fairly decent explanation of both algorithms.

-Although when creating a machine learning algorithm you'll often not have to worry about these algorithms, there might be other problems where you'll need an algorithm like this.
+Although when creating a machine learning algorithm you'll often not have to worry about these techniques, there might be other problems where you'll need an algorithm like this.